 - CGW has engaged with about 33 counties directly in this front including holding 27 county dialogues leading to the 1st National Conference in 2016 and the second in 2017.

-- Last year (2017), CGW in partnership with the Council of Governors (COG), Ministry of Devolution and Planning, UNICEF and other partners organized the First Children’s Devolution Conference, whose communiqué informed the Outcome Document of the 4th Devolution Conference which was held in Naivasha, Nakuru County.
+- In 2017, CGW in partnership with the Council of Governors (COG), Ministry of Devolution and Planning, UNICEF and other partners organized the First Children’s Devolution Conference, whose communiqué informed the Outcome Document of the 4th Devolution Conference which was held in Naivasha, Nakuru County.

 - In 2018, CGW in partnership with the Ministry of Devolution and ASALs and the Council of Governors with about 300 youth leaders to the 5th Annual devolution Conference to be held in April 2018 in Kakamega Count